OctopusDeploy/docs/src/pages/docs/projects/variables/worker-pool-variables.md

 ![Add worker pool variable type](/docs/projects/variables/images/workerpoolvariable-changetype.png)
 :::

 3. If required, add multiple values, binding each to the required scope.
-Worker pool variables can not be scoped to roles or targets as the pool is resolved during the planning phase of the deployment.
+Worker pool variables can not be scoped to target tags or targets as the pool is resolved during the planning phase of the deployment.

 ## Step Configuration